SlugBot/web/discord-setup.md

 ### Add Streamers to the Streamer List.
 This can be done in a couple ways, using the `!streamer` command or using a `streamer` role.
 * Adding a streamer to the steamer list is as easy as using the command `!streamer add <twitch username>`.
 Streamers can be removed from the list with `!steamer remove <twitch username>`, and the full streamer list can be viewed using `!streamer list`.

 * Using a `streamer` role requires a little more setup but streamlines the process for streamers that are also members of your server.
 Use the `!setrole streamer <streamer role name>` command to specify a role for SlugBot to use.
 Now any member given this role will be added to the streamer list __provided they have linked their discord account with their twitch account through SlugBot__.

 The linking process is done using the command `!twitch <your twitch name>`.
 This link need only be made once per discord account.

-The benefit of using the streamer role method is that it works synergisticly with the `!giveme` command - allowing the streamer role to be self-assigned by members of your server.
+One benefit of using the streamer role method is that it works synergisticly with the `!giveme` command - allowing the streamer role to be self-assigned by members of your server.
 Make the `streamer` role self-assignable using the command `!giveme add <streamer role name>`.
 Members can then use the command `!giveme <streamer role>` to assign the role to themselves and have their streams appear in the streams channel.